CoffeeBeforeArch/pytest_guide/src/marks/skip.md

     assert result == num ** 2
 ```

-If want to unconditionally skip the test, we need only add the decorator `@pytest.mark.skip` above the test function:
+To unconditionally skip the test, we need only add the decorator `@pytest.mark.skip` above the test function:

 ```python
 # A simple test for our function 'square'